Cherishya27/PhishGuard-An-Intelligent-Shield/README.md

 # PhishGuard-An-Intelligent-Shield
 Two ML classifiers to detect phishing emails and malicious websites.
 Engineered features such as URL entropy, phishing keyword presence, non-HTTPS usage, and generic greeting detection.
 Trained models using XGBoost, Logistic Regression, and TF-IDF vectorization.
 Deployed in a Flask-based web app.

-The MLmodel was developed for Phishing Detection of Emails, it analyzes the con tent of an email to decide whether it is a phishing attempt or a legitimate message.
+The MLmodel was developed for Phishing Detection of Emails, it analyzes the content of an email to decide whether it is a phishing attempt or a legitimate message.
 It reads the text of the email and checks for suspicious links, urgent language, generic greetings, and phishing-related keywords.
-By combining text analysis (NLP) and intel ligent pattern detection, it can accurately classify emails and help protect users from scams.
+By combining text analysis (NLP) and intelligent pattern detection, it can accurately classify emails and help protect users from scams.

 The ML model of Phishing Detection of Websites checks if a given website URL is genuine or malicious.
 It analyzes features like how the URL is structured, how long and complex it is, and especially a unique feature called URL entropy, which helps detect fake or randomly generated domains often used in phishing.
-Based on this, the model predicts whether the website is safe to visit or potentially harmful
+Based on this, the model predicts whether the website is safe to visit or potentially harmful.

+Abstract:
+In today’s digital landscape, phishing attacks pose a significant threat to individuals and organizations by exploiting trust through deceptive emails and websites.
+This project addresses the issue by developing two intelligent machine learning models to detect phishing attempts with high accuracy.
+The first model focuses on identifying phishing emails by analyzing the textual content using Natural Language Processing (NLP).
+It incorporates both traditional techniques like TF-IDF and a set of handcrafted features — including the number of hyperlinks, phishing-related keywords, non-secure links, suspicious URL patterns, and generic greeting styles.
+This hybrid approach allows the model to capture both linguistic cues and behavioral patterns typical of phishing attempts.
+The second model targets phishing websites by evaluating URLs and structured data.
+Alongside over 80 technical features from the dataset, the model introduces a novel attribute — URLentropy, which measures the randomness and complexity of characters in a URL.
+Phishing websites often use obfuscated and irregular links, and entropy provides a mathematical measure to flag such anomalies.
+Both models are trained using robust classifiers like XGBoost and Logistic Regression, and evaluated on real-world datasets.
+To enhance usability, the models are integrated into separate Flask web applications with interactive frontends that not only predict threats but also explain the underlying decision using visible feature insights.
+This dual-model system provides a reliable and user-friendly solution for detecting phishing threats in real-time, contributing to the broader goal of cybersecurity awareness and defense.